-The first treats the use of super powers like the exertion caused by running, and combines with the fatigue caused by such, when necessary.
-Fatigue resistance acts to extend the time required before ACT rolls are necessary, or between the escalation of color ACT requirements, as multiples for each level of enhancement (weak for double, strong for triple, etc.), eliminating it entirely as an extreme enhancement.
+The first treats the use of super-powers like the exertion caused by running, and combines with the fatigue caused by such when necessary.
+Fatigue resistance acts to extend the time required before ACTION rolls are necessary, or between the escalation of color ACTION requirements, as multiples for each level of enhancement (weak for double, strong for triple, etc.), eliminating it entirely as an extreme enhancement.

 If the Gamemaster is using the fatigue intensity rules, this character enhancement can be applied to fatigue recovery.
 How this works is that, on each turn without using powers, one's fatigue intensity drops at a doubled rate as a weak enhancement, quadrupled as a strong enhancement, and octupled as a very strong enhancement.
 Fatigue can be negated entirely as an extreme enhancement.